• Skip to main content

 Or, it gets mushy and overcooked.
 That’s not good either.

 After lots of frustrating attempts to get it just right we hit on the solution for this problem and that solution is converted rice.
-Some purists will argue that it’s not classic jambalaya if it’s made with converted rice, but we will argue right back.
+Some purists will argue that it's not classic jambalaya if it's made with converted (or parboiled) rice, but we will argue right back.

 All of the requisite flavors are there and just sing out to be enjoyed.
 If mushy or crunchy rice would get in the way of the that enjoyment, then we believe it’s a problem to be dealt with.
 So we have dealt with that problem by bringing you the best jambalaya recipe ever!